End of Smog Alert at the STL

-- The STL makes over 20 million trips annually.
+- The STL operates over 20 million trips annually.

-- The STL has launched the STL Synchro system to informs transit users, in real-time, about bus schedules and routes.
+- The STL has rolled out its STL Synchro system, which informs transit users, in real time, about bus schedules and progress along its routes.

-- Our fare policy is designed to encourage families to use public transit: an adult paying a regular fare on weekends and holidays may be accompanied by up to five children of 11 years of age or under at no extra charge.
-This policy also applies to summer day fares from July 1 to Labour Day.
-Our new $1 fare on smog alert days over the summer is a first in Québec.
+- The fare policy is aimed at encouraging families to use public transit: an adult paying a regular fare on weekends and holidays may be accompanied by up to five children of 11 years of age or under at no extra charge.
+This policy also applies to every summer day from July 1 to Labour Day.
+Moreover, the $1 fare on smog alert days in summer is a first in Québec.

-- The STL is now posting news and announcing service notices on its Facebook and Twitter accounts.
+- The STL announces news and service notices on its Facebook and Twitter pages.

-- The STL offers transit users the opportunity to receive notices about their favourite bus routes and find out what's new at the STL by signing up for My STL.
+- The STL offers its transit users the opportunity to register on My STL in order to receive notices on the bus routes that they usually take and obtain information on what's new at the STL.

-- The STL has recently received a number of awards and distinctions including the Grand Prix for excellence in public transit from the AQTR in 2010 ranking it as an outstanding corporation.
+- The STL has received a number of awards of distinction, including the Grand Prix for excellence in public transit from the AQTR in 2010, ranking it as an outstanding corporation.

 - In 2011, the STL received the Communication Grand Public award from the AQTR for its Smog Alert program.

-- In November 2012, the STL signed the International Association of Public Transport's UITP Charter on Sustainable Development.
+- In November 2012, the STL signed the Charter on Sustainable Development of the UITP (International Association of Public Transport), as a pledge signatory.